cdgriffith/FastFlix/README.md

 If something sounds wrong in your language, please open an issue with which line in [the language file](https://github.com/cdgriffith/FastFlix/blob/master/fastflix/data/languages.yaml) needs fixed!

-Special thanks to [leonardyan](https://github.com/leonardyan) for numerous Chinese corrections and [Ta0ba0](https://github.com/Ta0ba0) for the Russian fixes!
+Special thanks to [leonardyan](https://github.com/leonardyan) for numerous Chinese corrections, [Ta0ba0](https://github.com/Ta0ba0) for the Russian language updates and [bovirus](https://github.com/bovirus) for Italian language updates!

 # License